Richelieu mechanical ventilation station

 Phase 1 – Preparatory work : August 8, 2022 to October 2022

-Before building the new MVS, we must demolish an empty building currently located on site.
-The next step will be excavating the top layer of soil.
-This first phase of worksite preparation will be completed in October 2022.
+Before building the new MVS, we demolished an empty building currently located on site.
+The next step was excavating the top layer of soil.
+This first phase of worksite preparation was completed in October 2022.

-Temporary landscaping and greening will also be done in October after which the project will be inactive until fall 2023.
+Temporary landscaping and greening was also done until the project is reactivated, in winter 2023.

-Phase 2 – Construction of the mechanical ventilation station : fall 2023 to fall 2026
+Phase 2 – Construction of the mechanical ventilation station : winter 2023 to spring 2027

 In the second phase, teams will begin by excavating the bedrock at the site of the new MVS.
 They will then install a waterproofing membrane and begin concrete work on the building.
 Next, mechanical and electrical equipment will be installed inside the MVS, and the project will conclude with final architectural work and landscaping.